Star Schema vs Snowflake Schema (2026)

 Connect it to real workloads

-Mention that modern columnar warehouses (which compress repeated values well) reduce the storage advantage of snowflake schemas.
-This shows you think about the actual execution environment, not just textbook rules.
+Mention that modern columnar warehouses (which compress repeated values well) reduce the storage advantage of snowflake.
+Shows you think about the actual execution environment, not just textbook rules.

 Which is better: star schema or snowflake schema?+

 Neither is universally better.
 Star schemas are simpler to query and perform well for analytics workloads.
 Snowflake schemas save storage and enforce stricter integrity.
-For most modern data warehouses, star schemas are the default choice because columnar storage reduces the storage penalty of denormalization.
+For most modern warehouses, star is the default because columnar storage reduces the storage penalty of denormalization.

 Can you use both in the same data warehouse?+

 Yes.
-Many warehouses mix both patterns.
-You might keep most dimensions denormalized (star) but normalize a very large dimension like a product catalog with deep hierarchies (snowflake).
+Many warehouses mix both.
+Keep most dimensions denormalized (star) but normalize a very large dimension like a product catalog with deep hierarchies (snowflake).
 The schema should match the query patterns, not a single rule.

 Do interviewers expect me to know both?+

 Yes.
-Data modeling appears in roughly a third of DE interviews, and star schema is the single most tested dimensional modeling pattern.
-You should be able to explain both patterns, draw them, and articulate when you would choose one over the other.
-Simply naming them is not enough.
+Data modeling appears in ~30% of DE interviews, and star schema is the single most tested dimensional modeling pattern.
+You should explain both, draw them, and articulate when you'd choose one over the other.
+Simply naming them isn't enough.

 How does this relate to normalization (1NF, 2NF, 3NF)?+

-A snowflake schema applies normalization principles (typically 3NF) to dimension tables.
-A star schema intentionally denormalizes dimensions for query performance.
-Both patterns assume the fact table is already normalized.
+Snowflake applies normalization principles (typically 3NF) to dim tables.
+Star intentionally denormalizes for query performance.
+Both assume the fact table is already normalized.
 Understanding normal forms helps you explain why snowflake dimensions have fewer redundant columns.